Articles by Paul Zarembka on 9-11

 |

-This RESEARCH annual is founded on analyzing society in a manner consistent with classical marxism.
+Statement of Purpose: This RESEARCH annual is founded on analyzing society in a manner consistent with the importance of the role of class.
 International in scope, the annual volumes deal primarily with economic and political issues and the unity between them.
 Both theoretical and empirical works are included.
 While published papers must be appropriate for developing class analysis of society, they need not be explicitly marxist.
-The RESEARCH can accept papers up to 50 pages in print (on occasion, even longer) and thus is appropriate for work which is not book length, yet is substantial.
-For submissions, please send your paper, double-spaced type with noting as endnotes followed by a reference list, to the editor either electronically or three copies to the postal address above.
+The RESEARCH can accept longer works and thus, in addition to usual journal length papers, may be appropriate for work which is not book length, yet is substantial.
+For submissions, please send your paper electronically, double-spaced typed with notes as endnotes followed by a reference list, to the volume's editor or general editor.
 Usual practice is review by two competent persons, on a double-blind basis, within a relatively short period of time.

 Marx's Value, Price, and Profit (Abridged): An Introduction to the Theory of Capitalism provides an introduction to substance of his argument.